 TWO YEAR ANNIVERSARY OF RONNIE JAMES DIO’S DEATH.
 SOME THOUGHTS.

-Other stories of how they had run in to the local music store, Rice’s Music and met the little guy with the huge voice.
+Other’s told stories of how they had run in to the local music store, Rice’s Music, and met the little guy with the huge voice.

 Unfortunately, I never had that honor but Mr. Ronnie James Dio has heavily influenced my life ever since the first time I heard his voice on WCMF-FM out of Rochester, NY singing “Man on the Silver Mountain.”
 One of the single most important moments of my young life.
 That moment has led me to, and through a career in radio and now to building this website.